hydephp/develop/docs/getting-started/quickstart.md

 ## Starting a development server

-To make previewing your site a breeze you can use the realtime compiler which builds your pages on the fly.
+To make previewing your site a breeze you can use the realtime compiler, which builds your pages on the fly.

 ```bash
 php hyde serve